By Nicole Pfeffermann, Feb 11, 2018

 This innovation-information process leads to enmeshed³ systems because there is something missing to connect the dots and create growth opportunities in systems!

 Contrary, the article also presented a new value chain and highlighted the relevance of interaction activities to create value 2.0 (Fig. 5).
-The information-interaction design—communication blueprint—is thereby key to understand the connection and re-connection step in the innovation-information process (human-to-human and tech-human connection) which leads to relational communication (i.e. connection, in sync).
+The information-interaction design—communication blueprint—is thereby key to understand the connection and re-connection step in the innovation-information process (human-to-human and tech-human connection) which leads to innovation communication.

 It is our navigation system ‘how to communicate’—how to inform and connect with human individuals—that deeply affects the innovation-information process and innovation success.
 What happens when our navigation system is challenged?
 What if we experience something new or hear about a new thing?
 It depends on our knowledge scheme, the capacity to activate or modify a knowledge scheme, how successful we are in accomplishing our goals, building up knowledge and bringing forward new ideas to achieve greater impact.

 One last part is still not answered yet: The ‘black box’ in the innovation-information process.
 It is the internal process of productive thinking (strategizing).
-It is the important step that can make the difference between INFORMATION and KNOWLEDGE, i.e. how to activate or modify a knowledge scheme to make better decisions, realize an idea or apply information.
+It is the important step that can make the difference between INFORMATION and KNOWLEDGE, i.e. how to activate or modify a knowledge scheme to make better decisions, realize an idea, and apply information.

 Why is it so important and I decided to also add this part to the long article?